SarahMangrum/SarahMangrum.GitHub.io/sample_project.md

 <img src="images/Code5.png?raw=true"/>
 <img src="images/Code5Query.png?raw=true"/>

 With **India** owing just shy of **1B US dollars** to the IDA, I wanted to take a closer look.
-First, I wanted to see a list of all **56,190** transactions and their corresponding fields for the country.
+First, I listed all **56,190** transactions and their corresponding fields for the country.

 <img src="images/Code6.png?raw=true"/>
 <img src="images/Code6Query.png?raw=true"/>

-I then focused on the types/number of projects India received funds for.
-There are over **39,500** different project names listed for India alone with those projects having multiple instances.
-For Example,
+I then filtered further by the types/number of projects India received funds for.
+There are over **39,500** different project names listed for India alone with some of the projects having multiple instances.
+For Example, there are over 136 HIGHWAYS, 294 RAILWAYS, and 276 TELECOMMUNICATIONS projects all of which carry a **ZERO Balance**.

 <img src="images/Code7.png?raw=true"/>
 <img src="images/Code7Query.png?raw=true"/>
 <img src="images/Code7Query2.png?raw=true"/>

 <img src="images/Code8.png?raw=true"/>
 <img src="images/Code8Query.png?raw=true"/>